Frequently Asked Questions From Prospective Adoptive Parents

 How much does adoption cost?

-• Home study — ASC provides the necessary home study to approve you as adoptive parents, as well as education materials and a class to prepare you and your partner for the home study
+• Home study — ASC provides the necessary home study documents to approve you as adoptive parents.

-• The expectant mom’s legal fees — You will be responsible for the legal fees for the attorney that represents the woman considering placing her child for adoption.
+• All legal fees — including the legal fees for the attorney that represents the woman considering placing her child for adoption.
 This attorney will let her know her rights and make sure she feels supported prior to and during her signing of the adoption papers.

-• Lifelong support for you, your child and their birth mom — When you partner with ASC, we’ve got your back for life.
-As the years go by, we’ll continue to educate you about being a healthy adoptive parent, help you navigate the relationship for your child’s birth family, and offer counseling and community-building for your child’s birth mom.
+• Post placement support for you, your child and their birth mom — When you partner with ASC, we’ve got your back.
+As the years go by, we’ll be here to educate you about being a healthy adoptive parent, help you navigate the relationship with your child’s birth family, and offer counseling and community-building for your child’s birth mom.

-If your household income is less than $190k, you may qualify for a tax credit that reduces the total cost of adoption to $19,600.
+If your household income is less than $190k, you may qualify for a tax credit that reduces the total cost of adoption.
 We encourage you to work with an accountant to see if you qualify.

 What else should I budget for?

-There are two main reasons why an adoptive couple may pay more than the $34,600 cost for adoption.
+There are two main reasons why an adoptive couple may pay more than the Fee Schedule.

 • They chose to adopt a child outside of Indiana.
 Different states have different financial requirements for adoption, which can be pretty costly.
 If you’re chosen by an expectant mom from outside of Indiana, you have the first right of refusal.